Life after study abroad

 The Erasmus & International Exchange Student Society is open to both incoming and returning exchange students, from any destination.
 This is a great way to meet other returning students and to help our new arrivals at Leeds settle in.
 Ideal to help you beat the reverse culture shock!

-Volunteer to be partnered with one of our incoming study abroad students and help them settle into life in Leeds.
-Email the Study Abroad Office to find out more.
+Volunteer to be partnered with a new student to help them settle into life in Leeds.
+Click here to find out more about this scheme.

 GET INVOLVED: SPREAD THE WORD ABOUT STUDY ABROAD!

-The Study Abroad Office hold several events during the year that you can get involved in, whether it's manning a stall at our study abroad fair, coming to a Q&A session, or giving a full presentation.
-We will contact you by email to let you know more about Study Abroad Events!
+The Outgoing Study Abroad team holds several events during the year that you can get involved in.
+Whether it's manning a stall at our global opportunities fair, coming to a Q&A session, or giving a full presentation.
+Submit your interest in volunteering for our events via this page of our SharePoint site, and we will reach out to you as and when new events are organised!